 ghost of King Duncan walking along the banks of the River Ness in full regalia.

 View northwards from the top of the tower viewpoint

-From 2017 you have the chance to visit part of the castle tower to see panoramic views of the river and city.
+You have the chance to visit part of the castle tower to see panoramic views of the river and city.

 It costs £5 for adults and £3 for children to visit the tower and access the viewing platform.

 There are 95 steps to the top.
 You are given a map with info about the landmarks and historic buildings you can see.